Meet The Fellows

 Master of Music (MM), Cello

-Denielle Wilson is a cellist from Lithonia, Georgia.
-A former resident of Evanston, Illinois, she has played in the Civic Orchestra of Chicago and maintains a studio of private cello students.
+Originally from Lithonia, Georgia, and a former resident of Evanston, Illinois, Wilson has played in the Civic Orchestra of Chicago and maintains a studio of private cello students.
 She completed an undergraduate degree at Northwestern University in 2017, having majored in cello performance and music education.
 Her musical mentors have included Hans Jørgen Jensen, Joel Dallow and Nan Kimberling.
 She has spent summers at the Meadowmount School of Music, Bowdoin Music Festival, Aspen Music Festival and School, and the Grant Park Music Festival.
 She plays in a piano trio with her siblings, and they enjoy sharing classical and religious music with their local community.